Image workflow hub

 • Core image workflows do not send files to a server, so files stay on the device instead of moving through a remote queue.

-• Format support, transparency tradeoffs, and codec limits stay visible in the route copy and the workstation itself.
+• Format support, transparency tradeoffs, and codec limits stay visible in the page copy and the workstation itself.

 Quick flow

-1. Choose the exact route if you already know the source and destination, or use a workflow route when the job is compression, resize, cleanup, print, or batch export.
+1. Choose the exact page if you already know the source and destination, or use a workflow page when the job is compression, resize, cleanup, print, or batch export.

-2. Inspect the route defaults and capability notes before changing settings.
+2. Inspect the page defaults and capability notes before changing settings.

-3. Process locally, compare the result, and keep the route-specific related links nearby for the next decision.
+3. Process locally, compare the result, and keep the related links nearby for the next decision.

 Benefits

-A broad Picmu image hub with deep route coverage for format pairs, resizing, compression, cleanup, print prep, and batch work.
+A broad Picmu image hub with deep page coverage for format pairs, resizing, compression, cleanup, print prep, and batch work.

 Deep format-pair coverage

-The conversion matrix expands beyond a few popular pairs so BMP, TIFF, GIF, ICO, WebP, AVIF, PNG, and JPG routes can each explain the real tradeoffs.
+The conversion matrix expands beyond a few popular pairs so BMP, TIFF, GIF, ICO, WebP, AVIF, PNG, and JPG pages can each explain the real tradeoffs.

 Compression, resize, crop, upscale, print, cleanup, and batch all keep their own entry points instead of hiding image intent behind tabs.